highfidelity/hifi_tests/tests/engine/render/lod/entity/model/test.md

 ### Step 4
 - Set LOD to 10
 ### Step 5
-- Only right model visible, including eyes
+- Only left model visible
 - ![](./ExpectedImage_00002.png)
 ### Step 6
 - Set LOD to 4